 - Ability to explain Medicare coverage, program rules, and procedures in terms that beneficiaries can understand.

 - Ability to use a computer and access email and the internet.

 - Ability to provide professional and confidential assistance.

 - Ability to research and make appropriate referrals to partner agencies.

 * Certain technological equipment can be provided.

 This varies for each role.
 The Counselor, Fraud Specialist, and Public Presenter roles include:

-- Complete in-person SHIBA basic training (approximately 6 – 10 hours).
+- Complete in-person SHIBA basic training (8 hour training taken over two 4 hour days).
 Basic Training is recommended but not required for Outreach or Administrative/data entry roles.

 - Counselors, Fraud Specialists, and Public Presenters must all successfully pass the open book certification exam.

 - Participate in a minimum of 10 hours of mentoring, and be approved as ready to counsel Medicare beneficiaries (Counselors, Fraud Specialists, and Public Presenters).